-Federal Work Study provides part-time employment to students in on campus positions.
+Federal Work Study provides part-time employment to students in on-campus and off-campus community service positions.
 To qualify, a student must demonstrate financial need and is limited to working up to 20 hours per week.

 Washington State Work Study provides part-time employment to upper-division students in positions with employers off campus.
 To qualify, a student must demonstrate financial need and is limited to working up to 19 hours per week.
 Priority consideration is given to Washington residents who complete their financial aid file by March 1.